 Synthesis of Mead acid

-The enzymes that catalyze the conversion of oleic (18:1n-9), linoleic (18:2n-6) and alpha-linolenic (18:2n-3) acid to the C20 n-9, omega-6 and omega-3 are the same but omega-6 and omega-3 families have greater affinity for them than does the omega-9; from a biochemical point of view this is competitive inhibition.
+The enzymes that catalyze the conversion of oleic acid (18:1n-9), linoleic acid (18:2n-6) and alpha-linolenic acid (18:2n-3) to the C20 n-9, omega-6 polyunsaturated fatty acids and omega-3 polyunsaturated fatty acids are the same but omega-6 and omega-3 families have greater affinity for them than does the omega-9; from a biochemical point of view this is competitive inhibition.
 In essential fatty acid deficiency competitive inhibition is lack and enzymes will desaturate oleic acid to 18:2n-9 (Δ6 desaturase), which is further elongated and Δ5 desaturated to form Mead acid.

 Its elevated presence in the blood is an indication of essential fatty acid (EFA) deficiency.